Updated on September 10th, 2021

 Help Them Look for Scholarships

-Lastly, while your child may have taken off for college and this semester’s bill is paid, just know that applying for scholarships is still an option.
+Lastly, while your child may have taken off for college and paid this semester’s bill, know that applying for scholarships is still an option.
 And while many families want to sit back and wait until spring to think about how to pay next year’s bill, now is the time for college students to apply.

 Related Articles: